"The More History Diversity in Focus" Project ©

 Since 2022

 The More History Diversity in Focus project aimed to contextualise, interpret and represent the multi-ethnic and multi-cultural history of Lithuania, while promoting a mature and harmonious civil society that is resistant to inter-ethnic strife, political manipulation and propaganda.
-The project sought to evaluate the notion of “otherness” by rethinking the prevailing narrative of Lithuanian history and incorporating a multi-ethnic perspective to prepare auxiliary methodological notes for Lithuanian history teachers and museum educators.
+It also critically explored the concept of “otherness” and developed practical methodological tools for history teachers and museum educators.

 During the project:

-Various trainings for history teachers and museum educators were held in preparation for the methodological materials
+A series of training sessions was organised for history teachers and museum educators to support the development of methodological materials